 One of the best solutions mentioned in the book is an approach by political scientist Elinor Ostrom.
 She was the first woman to get a Nobel prize in economics.
 She discovered that many practical arrangements established by traditional communities over very long periods of time achieve good results.
 An example of this is declaring a moratorium on eating fish during the month of Shravan.
 Though this step seems religious, it leads to saving fish counts in the river.

 Social systems are very complex and outcomes are generally greatly different from those that the planners may have desired.
 The values and imagination of the people should drive the changes in the world, rather than the values and objectives of a few central planners.
 Society can and should evolve gradually through the thoughts and actions of the people.
 The best framework of public policy is one in which the State impinges upon the lives of individuals as little as possible.

-Policymakers need to be aware of the knowledge constraint, biases, implementation constraints, and most importantly every individual, official, and politician responds to incentives.
+Policymakers need to be aware of the knowledge constraint, biases and implementation constraints.
+Most importantly they need to realise that every individual, official, and politician responds to incentives.
 We all remember how the sterilisation scheme launched during emergency miserably failed despite having a good intention of population control.
-Rather than State giving surprises, implementing stringent policy measures, policymakers should nudge the people through signaling or incentives towards the social change.
+Rather than State giving surprises, implementing stringent policy measures, policymakers should nudge the people through signaling or incentives towards social change.
 As the authors of the book added, “we should pursue revolutionary change for government structures but evolutionary change for the people”.
-The best thing I gained from this book is that I should never see even policymakers as someone who knows everything.
+The best thing I got from this book is that I should never see even policymakers as someone who knows everything.
 They are also working in unknown territories.
-Better policymaking requires a lot of effort and commitment from all stakeholders including civil society organisations, NGOs, politicians, and the common people.
+Better policy making requires a lot of effort and commitment from all stakeholders including civil society organisations, NGOs, politicians, and the common people.

 If you liked reading this post or gained something from it, please buy me a coffee: